OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 {% img "/img/qsort-cilkscale-scalability-plots.png", "1200" %}

-## Insights
+## Discussion: diagnosing performance limitations

-So what can we surmise about the parallel scalability of our `qsort.cpp` example, specifically the `sample_qsort()` function?
+So what can we surmise about the parallel performance and scalability of our `qsort.cpp` application, specifically the `sample_qsort()` function?

 We observe the following:

 - Our program shows sub-linear scalability.
 With 8 processor cores, the parallel speedup is only about 4.7x.
-- The observed measurements roughly follow the burdened-dag bound and fall short of it as the number of cores increases.
+- The observed performance roughly follows the burdened-dag bound and falls short of it as the number of cores increases.
 - The parallelism of `sample_qsort()` is 25, which is only about three times as large as the amount of cores on the laptop where the experiments were run.